I gave all my boys pyjamas for Christmas last year. Unfortunately, they all shrunk and now the pyjama bottoms only reach mid-shin.

 How to unshrink polyester

-Polyester is a synthetic fibre made from polymers derived from coal or petroleum.
+Polyester is a synthetic fiber made from polymers derived from coal or petroleum.
 Despite its non-organic composition, it is quite delicate.
-You can easily overstretch a polyester jumper and it will lose its original structure.
+You can easily overstretch a polyester jumper, and it will lose its original structure.

 Directions for unshrinking polyester: